miguelramosfdz/Lock.ReactNative/README.md

 The callback will have the error if anything went wrong or after a successful authentication, it will yield the user's profile info and tokens.

+####.showSMS(options, callback)
+Show Lock's SMS authentication screen as a modal screen.
+This is the list of valid options:

+* **closable** (`boolean`): If Lock screen can be dismissed
+* **authParams** (`object`): Object with the parameters to be sent to the Authentication API, e.g. `scope`.

+The callback will have the error if anything went wrong or after a successful authentication, it will yield the user's profile info and tokens.

+####.showTouchID(options, callback)
+Show Lock's TouchID authentication screen as a modal screen.
+This is the list of valid options:

+* **closable** (`boolean`): If Lock screen can be dismissed
+* **authParams** (`object`): Object with the parameters to be sent to the Authentication API, e.g. `scope`.

+The callback will have the error if anything went wrong or after a successful authentication, it will yield the user's profile info and tokens.

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.